camunda/camunda-docs-manual/content/reference/rest/history/case-definition/get-finished-case-instance-report.md

 # Result

-A JSON array containing finished case instance information relevant to the history cleanup.
+A JSON array containing finished case instance information relevant to history cleanup.
 Each report result has the following properties:

 <table class="table table-striped">
   <tr>